- Free Next Day Delivery Available

 About Compressor Pedals

 If you are using a lot of overdrive and distortion, your sound is already compressed and you probably don’t need a dedicated compressor pedal.
 But for anyone using clean amps, compressor pedals are very useful.
-For this reason, they are a must have among funk, country and pop players who need a bit of polish for their clean tone.
+Compressor pedals are commonly used by players in genre's like country, pop and funk, where clean guitar sounds take centre stage.
+It's uncommon to find these pedals in use among metal and hard rock players, as the overdrive and distortion effects already compress the tone.

 Why Should I Choose a Compressor Pedal?